Change in the Management Board of subsidiary

+Peep Jalakas and persons closely associated with him do not hold any shares in the Tallink Grupp.

+“Tallink Grupp is a strong and sustainable international company with a solid market position and long-standing experience that provide a firm foundation for further development.
+Today’s decision of the Supervisory Board to appoint Peep Jalakas as the new Chairman of the Management Board confirms our clear ambition to continue the company’s strategic growth, strengthen our competitiveness in a changing economic environment, and create long-term value for our shareholders,” commented Enn Pant, Chairman of the Supervisory Board of Tallink Grupp.

-Paavo Nõgene, Chairman of the Management Board of AS Tallink Grupp, has submitted an application to resign from the position of Chairman of the Management Board at his own request.
-Paavo Nõgene's authority as a member of the Management Board will expire on 23 May 2026.
+The current Chairman of the Management Board, Paavo Nõgene, will continue as a member of the Management Board of the Group until the expiry of his term of office on 23 May 2026.

-The Supervisory Board of AS Tallink Grupp has begun the search for a new Chairman of the Management Board.
+As of 6 April 2026, the Management Board of the Tallink Grupp will comprise: Peep Jalakas (Chairman of the Management Board), Harri Hanschmidt, Elise Nassar, Piret Mürk-Dubout and Paavo Nõgene (until 23 May 2026).

-Infortar operates in seven countries.
-The company's main fields of activity are maritime transport, energy and real estate.
-Infortar owns a 68.47% share in Tallink Grupp, a 100% share in Elenger Grupp and a versatile and modern real estate portfolio of approx. 141,000 m2.
+Infortar operates in seven countries, the company's main fields of activity are maritime transport, energy and real estate.
+Infortar owns a 68.47% share in Tallink Grupp, a 100% share in Elenger Grupp and a versatile and modern real estate portfolio of approx. 141.000 m2.
 In addition to the three main areas of activity, Infortar also operates in agriculture, engineering, construction minerals, printing sector, services and other areas.
-A total of 110 companies belong to the Infortar group: 101 subsidiaries, 4 affiliated companies and 5 subsidiaries of affiliated companies.
-Excluding affiliates, Infortar employs 6,558 people.
+A total of 109 companies belong to the Infortar group: 100 subsidiaries 4 affiliated companies and 4 subsidiaries of affiliated companies.
+Excluding affiliates Infortar employs 6466 people.

 Additional information: